USAFA-ECE/ece383/book/Assignments/lab1.md

 ### Gate Check 2
 - **[5 Points]**
 - By end of day on Lesson 8, you must have setup the appropriate vsync, hsync, and blank signals on the waveform and created the color_mapper module to draw at least one line on the display.
 Include a picture of the line on the display.
+Take a picture of an actual monitor to prove your hardware is working.
+Don't use the image from the VGA Simulator.

 Additionally, include screenshots of waveforms showing:
   - Show the hsync going high, low, and high in relation to column count.
   - Show the vsync going high, low, and high in relation to row count and column count.
   - Show the blank signals going high, low, and high in relation to row count and column count.